-GEOG 3060 Dissertation (2)
+GEOG 3060

+Dissertation

-This is based on project work, on a topic approved in advance by the Department, and is usually around 4,000 to 5,000 words in length.
-The dissertation may involve bibliographic review as well as a statement of the methods and results associated with the project.
+This is a substantial piece of research on a topic approved in advance by the Department.
+The dissertation shall involve a bibliographic review and shall also include a statement of the methods and results associated with the project.
 The dissertation may be taken only by those students who satisfy the Department of their suitability by reaching the required standard in the Second Year University Examinations in Geography.
 Details of the current standard required are available from the Department.

+GEOG 3001

-GEOG 3001 Nature and Culture in Global Perspective (2)
+Nature and Culture in Global Perspective

 This course examines ways in which "Nature" has been construed and deployed for various agenda in different cultural settings.
 It explores tensions among competing claims to knowledge and power, varieties of narrative imagination in the landscape and current environmental issues.
-(Alternates with GEOG 3002).

-GEOG 3002 Nature, Space and Time (2)
+GEOG 3002 Nature, Space and Time

 This course examines cross-cultural variations in human experience of environment.
-Complementing lectures the course will include seminar discussions based on selected readings on the interactions of cognitive, behavioural, and bio-physical dimensions of everyday life, and the sources of stress and creativity in the contemporary world (Alternates with GEOG 3001)
+Complementing lectures, the course will include seminar discussions based on selected readings on the interactions of cognitive, behavioural, and bio-physical dimensions of everyday life, and the sources of stress and creativity in the contemporary world.

-GEOG 3004 Environment and Development (2)
+GEOG 3004 Environment and Development

 This seminar deals with the challenge of harmonising development and environment on the European periphery, emphasising the need for elucidating human as well as bio-physical aspects of development.
-Growth strategies in peripheral regions may lead to situations where short-term gains in economic development place pressures on natural resources; however long-term sustainability depends on maintaining environmental quality.
+Growth strategies in peripheral regions may lead to situations where short-term gains in economic development place pressures on natural resources; however, long-term sustainability depends on maintaining environmental quality.
 Unit 1 of this course will comprise a series of lectures, discussions, and final examination; Unit 2 will involve an independent project.

-GEOG 3005 Cartographic Ideas (2)
+GEOG 3005 Cartographic Ideas

 This course will be concerned with issues relating to the production and critical analysis of all types of maps.
 Topics covered may include (a) accuracy and generalisation in maps, (b) maps as information systems, (c) maps as forms of "power knowledge" and (d) arguments for "deconstructing maps".
-These will be developed in relation to (I) the formulation of thematic maps for demographic and regional development purposes, and (ii) the history of cartography at the global and national scales.
+These will be developed in relation to (i) the formulation of thematic maps for demographic and regional development purposes and (ii) the history of cartography at the global and national scales.
 Some attention will be given to Ireland.